Jallerange

 Jallerange (/fr/) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 Geography

 The commune is situated 26 km west of Besançon.

 History

 An imposing Roman villa was discovered in 1771 by Claude Seguin, Seigneur de Jallerange.
 He created a magnificent garden designed by André Le Nôtre, which has been maintained in the same style for over 200 years.

 Population

-The inhabitants of the commune are called Joutereys.
+The inhabitants of the commune are called Joutereys in French.